How to Use Screw Extractor: A Comprehensive Guide

 Applying Heat

-Heat can expand the metal of the screw, breaking the bond with the surrounding material.
+Applying heat can expand the metal of the screw, potentially breaking its bond with surrounding materials.

 1. Choose a Heat Source: